 Michala Petri has performed more than 4000 concerts in the worlds leading festivals and Concert Halls,and has broken down the boundaries of her instrument, the recorder..
-Since youth she has followed her wish for musical expansion in various ways, through commissioning more than 150 new works, through dialogue with other musical cultures and through developing new playing techniques.
+Since youth she has followed her wish for musical expansion in various ways, through commissioning more than 150 new works, - including more than 30 recorder concertos, through dialogue with other musical cultures and through developing new playing techniques.

 Her repertoire spans works from the Baroque, Classicism, Romanticism and extends into contemporary and improvised music.
 It is precisely this versatility that lies behind her special appeal as an artist.

 A daughter of a violinist and a pianist, both with interest in contemporary music, she already as a child became interested in expanding the possibilities of her own instrument, to make it match the sounds she grew up hearing.She started her formal education at age 11 at Staatliche Hochschule für Musik und Theater in Hannover, Germany, with Professor Ferdinand Conrad.
 At the time of her studies the recorder was mainly considered only an instrument for baroque music, but already then many of todays composers were composing works for her.

 The first work dedicated to her was from Danish Fluxus artist Henning Christiansen: "To play for a child.